gamecreature/eso-dynamic-config/README.md

 ## Histoy
+v1.1.1
+* Updated to the new API version

 v1.1.0
 * Added a setting to disable the RefreshSettings and ApplySettings function calls (they may cause the UI scale to change for some users)